 Such personal devices are used to store large amounts of different kinds of data (e.g., images, videos, URL bookmarks etc.).
-In order to share such content with other users within the context of the smarTVision client app.
+In order to share such content with other users within the context of the smarTVision setup, users connect their mobile phone, which runs a smarTVision client app.
 Once connected, users can for instance, select a photograph and display it on a large shared second screen (see Figure 6.101(a) and (b)).
 The location where the content is going to be displayed can be predefined through a settings menu on the mobile client app.
 Further, users can browse through whole collections of files such as photo albums by performing swipe gestures on the phone to flip through the data (see Figure 6.101(c)).